pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 metadata`.
 To build `pk` from pkgcraft's git repo, use `cargo build --release --features tools` or similar.
 Note that when not developing in rust, it's better to build in release mode as the default debug mode for builds is often quite a lot slower.

-To use pkgcraft's implementation, run commands such as the following:
+To use pkgcraft's implementation, see the following
+examples:

+Incrementally generate metadata:

+- configured: `pk repo metadata gentoo`
+- external: `pk repo metadata path/to/repo`

+Target multiple repos:

+- configured: `pk repo metadata repo1 repo2`
+- external: `pk repo metadata path/to/repo1 path/to/repo2`

+Force a full regen:

-- configured repos: `pk repo -r gentoo metadata`
+- configured: `pk repo metadata -f repo`
-- external repos: `pk repo -r path/to/repo metadata`
+- external: `pk repo metadata -f path/to/repo`

 Note that the repo argument must be specified and either be the name of a configured ebuild repo on the system or an external repo pointed to via a path.